ChainAgnostic/CAIPs/CAIPs/caip-25.md

 - When a badly-formed request defines one `chainId` two ways
   - code = 5204
   - message = "ChainId defined in two different scopes"
-- Invalid Session Properties Object
+- Invalid scopedProperties Object
   - code = 5300
-  - message = "Invalid Session Properties requested"
+  - message = "Invalid scopedProperties requested"
-- Session Properties requested outside of Session Properties Object
+- scopedProperties requested outside of scopedProperties Object
   - code = 5301
-  - message = "Session Properties can only be optional and global"
+  - message = "scopedProperties can only be outside of sessionScopes"

 Note: respondents SHOULD to implement support for core RPC Documents per each supported namespace to avoid sending error messages 5201 and 5202 in cases where